 In the traditional days, when you lose a server, you lose that particular server, however in server virtualization it’s not just another server, if you lose that host, you lose your entire infrastructure servers, and Hyper-V Cluster/Replica won’t protect you against data corrupting malware, unforced user errors, misbehaving applications, and updates that go awry…

 My favorite backup component is System Center Data Protection Manager (DPM)…

-Yes, it’s true there are many modern products out there for Hyper-V and VMware, and their preferred color is Green :) , but DPM protect all my physical and virtual workloads, including SQL, users files, Hyper-V Item-level recovery (ILR), etc… it’s awesome!
+Yes, it’s true there are many modern products out there for Hyper-V and VMware, and their preferred color is Green :), but DPM protects all my physical and virtual workloads, including SQL, users files, Hyper-V Item-level recovery (ILR), etc… it’s awesome!

 Let’s jump into the challenging piece on how to isolate DPM backup traffic and protect our Virtual Machines in Hyper-V.

-The backup network for Hyper-V is not listed as requirement by Microsoft, but I strongly recommend to isolate the backup traffic from the host Management OS, and by leveraging the converged network in Hyper-V were combining multiple physical NICs with NIC teaming and QoS we can isolate each network traffic while maintaining resiliency as shown in below diagram:
+The backup network for Hyper-V is not listed as a requirement by Microsoft, but I strongly recommend isolating the backup traffic from the host Management OS, and by leveraging the converged network in Hyper-V were combining multiple physical NICs with NIC teaming and QoS we can isolate each network traffic while maintaining resiliency as shown in below diagram:

 Now how can we force DPM and Hyper-V to use that Backup vNIC from the Management OS?

 Let’s jump to our DPM server and list the backup network address using PowerShell:

 As you can see we don’t have any Backup Network set yet, by default DPM use the production network address.

 Given the following scenario: